 How to play non-Steam games with Controller in Windows 11

-As for non-Steam games, meaning games or apps installed outside of Steam, you can add the game into Steam, and then launch the game from Steam Big Picture Mode so that Steam can help translate your controller’s inputs to the non-Steam game.
+For non-Steam games, meaning games or apps installed outside of Steam, you can add the game into Steam and then launch the game from Steam Big Picture Mode so that Steam can help translate your controller’s inputs to the non-Steam game.
 Follow the steps below to do so.

 In Steam client, click on Library.
 At the bottom left of the window, click on Add a game.